cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

     > Essentially a wrapper for the Node layer.
     > All functions are guaranteed to be synchronous.

-There are also several helper functions defined in `include/astaroth_defines.h`, which can be used for, say, determining the size or performing index calculations within the simulation domain.
+There are also several helper functions defined in `include/astaroth.h`, which can be used for, say, determining the size or performing index calculations within the simulation domain.

 ## List of Astaroth API Functions

 Here's a non-exhaustive list of astaroth API functions.
-For more info and an up-to-date list, see the corresponding header files in `include/astaroth_defines.h`, `include/astaroth.h`, `include/ astaroth_node.h`, `include/astaroth_device.h`.
+For more info and an up-to-date list, see headers `include/astaroth.h` and `include/astaroth_utils.h`.

 ### Initialization, Quitting and Helper Functions